owendswang/Download-Weibo-Images-Videos/README.md

 2. Open Tampermonkey. -> Switch to 'Utilities' tab. -> 'Zip' -> 'Import': Browse -> Choose the ZIP file -> 'Install'.

 ## Tutorial:
 1. First time, this setting would show up.
-Choose any one you like.\
+Choose any one you like.
+You can find the "Download Settings" button on the top left corner on the screen.\
    ![2.jpg](res/2.JPG?raw=true)
 2. Tampermonkey Advance Settings.
 Set download mode to 'Native' and add .mov to download whitelist.\
    ![4.png](res/4.png?raw=true)